romainsacchi/carculator_truck/docs/introduction.rst

 Hence, the following code lists all direct exhaust emissions included in the inventory of an 32t diesel truck in 2030:

-List of all the given and calculated parameters of the car model:
+List of all the given and calculated parameters of the truck model:

 .. code-block:: python